ggradnig/ngrx-run/README.md

 }
 ```

-In the example, the effect-creator `fetchBlogPosts` is called with the `action` argument.
+In the example, the effect-creator `fetchBlogPosts` is called with the `params` argument.
 This is only necessary when
 the effect creator needs additional action data.
 Otherwise you just call it with an empty argument
 list: `fetchBlogPosts()`.
 Also note, that the `state` argument doesn't need to be passed, as it will be provided
 automatically when the effect is run.